GauravPandeyLab/ensemble_integration/README.md

 	--classpath, -CP: Path of 'weka.jar' (default:'./weka.jar')
 	--hpc: use HPC cluster or not
 	--fold, -F: number of cross-validation fold
-	--rank: Boolean of getting local feature ranking or not (default:False)

 Option 1: Without access to Minerva, EI can be run sequentially.